StefanSchroeder/Gxsm3-book/docs/07_Gxsm-3.0-Visual.md

     (omits negative values), Contrast and Bright are calculated from VRange Z and VOffset Z to fit data into desired Z Range window.

+*Differential*

 :   displays a averaged and weightened X-derivative, similar to the
     Koehler filter
     [\[PlugIn-F1D-Koehler\]](#PlugIn-F1D-Koehler){reference-type="ref"
     reference="PlugIn-F1D-Koehler"}, but using a smaller averagening
     range (16 pixels).

-To change the view mode just select a .
+To change the view mode just select a GXSMRadiomain windowQuick / Direct / Plane /Logarith. / Diff..
 These data display modes are applyed to all visualization modes, see [\[Gxsm-Visualisation\]](#Gxsm-Visualisation){reference-type="ref" reference="Gxsm-Visualisation"}.

 ### Scaling and shifting data view range {#display-dialog}

-####  and  {#bright-contrast}
+#### *View* Range Z and *View* Offset Z {#bright-contrast}

-The parameters and found in Gxsm main window are controlling the always applied linear transformation of the data to grey or false color mapping.
+The parameters *VRange* Z and *VOffset* Z found in Gxsm main window are controlling the always applied linear transformation of the data to grey or false color mapping.

-sets the data Z-Range which should be mapped to full color space.
+GXSMEntryVRange Z sets the data Z-Range which should be mapped to full color space.

-sets the offset relative to averaged data range.
-E.g. if you data represents a stepped surface (terraces assumed to be horizontal aligned) and you set the to approx the step height you will get only one terrace in view range, others are pinned at max/min color, using the VOffset you can select a terrace to be viewed with high contrast.
+GXSMEntryVOffset Z sets the offset relative to averaged data range.
+E.g. if you data represents a stepped surface (terraces assumed to be horizontal aligned) and you set the GXSMEntryVRange Z to approx the step height you will get only one terrace in view range, others are pinned at max/min color, using the VOffset you can select a terrace to be viewed with high contrast.

-Usually using the button will do the job automatically for the whole scan or if a rectangle object [1.2.2.3](#Gxsm-VObjects){reference-type="ref" reference="Gxsm-VObjects"} is selected the selected area will be scaled automatically to full color space available. is always set to zero by .
+Usually using the GXSMToolbarAutodisp button will do the job automatically for the whole scan or if a rectangle object [1.2.2.3](#Gxsm-VObjects){reference-type="ref" reference="Gxsm-VObjects"} is selected the selected area will be scaled automatically to full color space available.
+GXSMEntryVOffset Z is always set to zero by GXSMToolbarAutodisp.

+GXSMHintIf your scan has some distorsions/spikes messing up the automatic min-max range, try enabling the GXSMMenuView/Tolerant Auto Display-option.
+This will compute the view-range via an automatic histogram analysis in a progressive way.

 #### In SPA--LEED mode: CPS High -- Low {#CPShi-lo}